silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

  - `header`/`footer`: Renders in a `<thead>`/`<tfoot>`, should contain table markup
  - `before`/`after`: Renders before/after the actual `<table>`
  - `buttons-before-left`/`buttons-before-right`/`buttons-after-left`/`buttons-after-right`:
     Renders in a shared row before the table.
-Requires [api:SilverStripe\Forms\GridField\GridFieldButtonRow].
+Requires [GridFieldButtonRow](api:SilverStripe\Forms\GridField\GridFieldButtonRow).

 These built-ins can be used by passing the fragment names into the constructor of various components.
-Note that some [api:SilverStripe\Forms\GridField\GridFieldConfig] classes will already have rows added to them.
+Note that some [GridFieldConfig](api:SilverStripe\Forms\GridField\GridFieldConfig) classes will already have rows added to them.
 The following example will add a print button at the bottom right of the table.

 	:::php